 Tuition Fees and Cost of Studying Veterinary in Poland

 Poland is one of the friendliest and most affordable countries among the EU countries.
 Therefore many international students prefer to study in Poland.
 The following table contains a list of tuition fees for all 6 Polish veterinary schools.

 In addition to tuition fees, prospective veterinarians should also consider the cost of living in Poland, which can add up to 4,000-7,000 USD per year.
 This amount can vary depending on the student’s spending habits and where they are staying.
 The following categories make up the cost of living in Poland:

 |Personal expenses||1,500 to 2,000|

-Some veterinary universities offer admissions on a rolling basis, for example, the Wroclaw University of Environmental and Life Sciences.
+Some Polish veterinary universities offer admissions on a rolling basis, for example, the Wroclaw University of Environmental and Life Sciences.
 But most universities accept applications in the fall.
-Students can apply to each university separately as there is no centralized application system in Poland.
+Students can apply to each university separately as Poland has no centralized application system.
 All Polish veterinary schools accept applications online through their website.
 Students just have to fill out the form and upload relevant documents.
 Here are some typical admission requirements for Polish veterinary colleges:

 - High school or secondary education (12+ in biology and chemistry)

 - University entrance test or personal interview

 - Letter of recommendation

 - Motivation letter